esinanturan/Malcore-Free-Courses/Intro to Shellcode.md

 It is important to note this explanation will most likely not be able to be compiled and most likely will not work.
 This is a pseudo example designed to explain to you how shellcode works and why it works.

+# What is assembly?

+So that you learn correctly it is necessary for us to have a basic overview of assembly code.
+We will be focusing on x86 assembly in this course, and you will need to know what you are reading and looking at.
+Think of this as a cheat sheet for the assembly code in this course.

+<pre><span style="color: black">
+   ┌──────────────┐
+┌──┼<span style="color: red">x86 Registers:</span>│
+│xx├──────────────┴────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┐xx
+├xx┼►<span style="color: chartreuse">eax</span>                                                                                                                                                   │xx
+│xx├─►The <span style="color: blue">`Accumulator`</span> register.
+This register is used for arithmetic operations and storing results.                                                     │xx
+├xx┼►<span style="color: chartreuse">ebx</span>                                                                                                                                                   │xx
+│xx├─►The <span style="color: blue">`Base`</span> register.
+This register is usually used to hold pointers of data in memory.                                                               │xx
+├xx┼►<span style="color: chartreuse">ecx</span>                                                                                                                                                   │xx
+│xx├─►The <span style="color: blue">`Counter`</span> register.
+This register is commonly used in loops and used for counting.                                                               │xx
+├xx┼►<span style="color: chartreuse">edx</span>                                                                                                                                                   │xx
+│xx├─►The <span style="color: blue">`Data`</span> register.
+This register is usually used for `IO` operations, however it has been used for arithmetic purposes                             │xx
+├xx┼►<span style="color: chartreuse">esi</span>                                                                                                                                                   │xx
+│xx├─►The <span style="color: blue">`Source Index`</span> register.
+Typically used for sting related operations and pointing to source data in memory.                                      │xx
+├xx┼►<span style="color: chartreuse">edi</span>                                                                                                                                                   │xx
+│xx├─►The <span style="color: blue">`Destination Index`</span> register.
+This register is also typically used for string operations, also for memory copying.
+It points to destination data.│xx
+├xx┼►<span style="color: chartreuse">ebp</span>                                                                                                                                                   │xx
+│xx├─►The <span style="color: blue">`Base Pointer`</span> register.
+This register is used to reference function parameters and local variables on the stack                                 │xx
+└──┼►<span style="color: chartreuse">esp</span>                                                                                                                                                   │xx
+   └┐ The `Stack Pointer` register.
+This register is used to point to the current location on the stack.                                                   │xx
+    └──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┘xx
+   ┌──────────────┐ xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+┌─┐│<span style="color: red">x86 Mnemonics:</span>│ xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+│xx┼──────────────┴──────────────────────────────────────────────────────────────────────────────────┐xx
+├xx┼► <span style="color: chartreuse">xor</span>                                                                                            │xx
+│xx│ ─►This performs a bitwise xor between two operands.
+It is usually used to zero out the register.│xx
+├xx┼► <span style="color: chartreuse">push</span>                                                                                           │xx
+│xx│ ─►Pushes a value onto the stack                                                                 │xx
+├xx┼► <span style="color: chartreuse">mov</span>                                                                                            │xx
+│xx│ ─►Moves a value from one place to another, such as from a memory location to the register.      │xx
+├xx┼► <span style="color: chartreuse">call</span>                                                                                           │xx
+│xx│ ─►Calls a function at a specific memory address                                                 │xx
+└──┼► <span style="color: chartreuse">int</span>                                                                                            │xx
+   │ ─►Triggers an interrupt                                                                         │xx
+   └─────────────────────────────────────────────────────────────────────────────────────────────────┘xx                                    <span style="color: crimson">https://malcore.io</span>
+</span></pre>

+##### NOTE: It is worth noting that there are more mnemonics, however these are the ones that are used in this course and will be the only ones talked about here.

 # Let's write some shellcode!